jwilliams2023/Artificial-Intelligence-Assignments/README.md

 As a student using a Mac for school and a Windows PC at home, I developed these skills on both machines, learning to maintain consistency and functionality across platforms.
 To support reproducibility and modularity, I created separate Conda environments for each assignment, starting from **Assignment 0**.

-Feel free to explore and use this repository as a reference or learning resource (my professor explicitly allowed this)
+Feel free to explore and use this repository as a reference or learning resource (my professor explicitly allowed this).